mantvmass/ldplayer/README.md

 LDPlayer
 ==========
-This is package for LDPlayer emulator control software. (unofficial)
+This is package for ldplayer emulator control software. (unofficial)

 #### Table of contents